Church of Jesus Christ (Cutlerite): Alpheus Cutler

 Alpheus Cutler was a Latter Day Saint leader and contemporary of Joseph Smith who converted to Smith's Church of Christ in January 1833, being baptized in western New York by David W. Patten.
 Cutler attended Smith's School of the Prophets in Kirtland, Ohio, and assisted in the construction of the Kirtland Temple there.
 In 1838, during the dedication of cornerstones for the (never-built) Far West Temple, Cutler was named by Smith as "chief architect and master workman of all God's holy houses".
 Cutler was later appointed a member of the Nauvoo Temple construction committee, after enduring the expulsion of the Latter Day Saints from Missouri.
 In Nauvoo, he served on the High Council, and was named to Smith's Council of Fifty.
 Prior to Smith's murder in 1844, Cutler was called on a mission to the "Lamanites" (as Native Americans were often called by the Saints).
 However, he had not yet departed when Smith was assassinated on June 27 at the jail in Carthage, Illinois.

 Smith's death produced a profound leadership crisis in his movement, with members torn between competing claimants for Smith's prophetic mantle.
-These included Smith's Quorum of the Twelve, led by Brigham Young; James Strang, a newly baptized convert from Wisconsin; and Sidney Rigdon, who had served as Smith's First Counselor in the First Presidency.
+These included Smith's Quorum of the Twelve, led by Brigham Young; James Strang, a newly baptized convert; and Sidney Rigdon, who had served as Smith's First Counselor in the First Presidency.
 At first, Cutler threw in his lot with the Twelve.
 He continued to work on the Nauvoo Temple, where he was allegedly "sealed" to his spouse Lois on February 14, 1846, having received his endowment on October 12, 1843, prior to Smith's death.
 LDS Church records indicate that Cutler was sealed to six other women during this timeframe, but members of his church adamantly deny this or any assertion that Cutler—or Smith, for that matter—approved of or practiced plural marriage.
 Cutler would later insist that the temple had not been finished by the "sufficient time" given in the revelation authorizing its construction; this proved pivotal for his own claims to legitimacy when he chose to start his own church organization.